Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 There are additional tags which are not template specific, but change the behavior of Set-OutlookSignatures:
 - specific sort order for templates (ascending, descending, as listed in the file)
 - specific sort culture used for sorting ascendingly or descendingly (de-AT or en-US, for example)

-Using an ini file has several advantages compared to file name based tags:
-- shorter template file names, as tags are in the ini file and no longer in the file names
-- unlimited number of tags, as no file system restrictions apply
-- different configurations for the same templates folder by using different ini files for different audiences
-- additional options which can't be handled by file name based tags (sort order, sort culture, differing signature names, deny tags, etc.)

 If you want to give template creators control over the ini file, place it in the same folder as the templates.
 ## 10.1.
 Allowed tags